The 10 Most Asked Roofing Payment Questions

 6. What is the safest way to pay a contractor?

 The safest way to pay a contractor is usually by credit card.
-Any trackable and easily proven method if the need arises will do.
-Please research the company’s reputation before you decide to hire them and pay electronically.
+Any trackable and easily proven method will do if the need arises.
+Please research the company’s reputation before hiring them and paying electronically.

 7. How can I pay for my roof with no money?